-CW 331 CHURCH Administration Mr. Hendricks, Mr. Wayland A basic survey course covering the functions of the local church and their effective administration.
+CW 331 Church Administration Mr. Hendricks, Mr. Wayland A basic survey course covering the functions of the local church and their effective administration.

 CW 332 CHURCH ADMINISTRATION Mr. Hendricks, Mr. Wayland A continuation of CW 331.
-Spring.
-3 semester hours.

 CW 333 Leadership

 A study of the minister as leader and the basic principles and procedures for developing leaders in the local church.